00DV001/adf-data-ingestion-orchestration/README.md

 - **Timings**: 12:00 AM IST and 12:00 PM IST
 - **Configuration**: Uses CRON expressions for scheduling.

+#### Steps to follow

+1. **Create a New Trigger:**
+   Go to the "Manage" tab and select "Triggers."
+   Click on "+ New" to create a new trigger.

+2. **Configure the Trigger:**
+   Set the trigger type to "Schedule."
+   Configure it to run twice daily at 12:00 AM and 12:00 PM IST.

+3. **Associate the Trigger with the Pipeline:**
+   Choose the pipeline created in Step 1 and link it to this schedule.

 #### Screenshots - Task 2

 ![2.1](/screenshots-project/trigger-time-set%20(1).png)